archx64-ait/a6-lets-talk-with-yourself/README.md

     },
     {
-        "question": "What are your core beliefs regarding the role of technology in shaping society?", "answer": "Kaung SiThu: I believe that technology has the power to change society", "sources": [
+        "question": "What are your core beliefs regarding the role of technology in shaping society?", "answer": "Kaung SiThu: I believe that technology can transform society in many ways", "sources": [
             "docs/linkedin_profile.pdf",
             "docs/biography.pdf"